0xInfection/reversing/pages/part-10-debugging-character-primitive-datatype.md

 </pre>

-<pre spellcheck="false"></pre>

 This is very simple but let's break it down.
 We set our breakpoint and continued.
 We looked inside the register w0 and saw that the value is 0x01.

 We then stepped once and looked again to see that 0x63 was successfully moved into w0 as now we see it does in fact contain 0x63.